 \begin{table}[htb]

 \caption{Parameters for the reference method on the atmospheric circulation (2Z).
-The first column is the level of analogy (0 for preselection), the second column is the meteorological variable, and then its hour of observation.
-The criterion used for the current level of analogy is then provided, as well as the number of analogues.}
+The first column shows the level of analogy (0 for preselection), and the second column shown the meteorological variable and its hour of observation.
+The criterion used for the current level of analogy is also provided as well as the number of analogues.}

 \footnotesize